moduspwnens/unique-word-generator-api/README.md

-# Unique Name Generator API
+# Unique Word Generator API

 A serverless API for generating a guaranteed unique word from a preset word list.

 ## Why?

-It's useful for easily getting a unique name for something where the name itself isn't really important--only that it's unique.
+It's useful for easily getting a unique word for something where the word itself isn't really important--only that it's unique.
 The default word list consists of animal names.

 A common use case would be for disposable servers or deployments. **Without** an API like this, you might use: